-Examining emerging cyber security challenges in a transatlantic context.
+Examining cyber security challenges in a transatlantic context

 The French-American Foundation has organized a variety of programs to facilitate an ongoing exchange of ideas, experience, and approaches to foreign and security policy.
 These programs have forged working relationships between military, government and corporate leaders on both sides of the Atlantic that form an effective partnership to face threats to security and stability worldwide.